Quantum channels and memory effects: Solvable Models

-Both the lossy memory channel of \cite{LGM10} and the amplifier memory channel of \cite{LGM10b} can be unraveled into the tensor product of one-mode lossy or amplifier channels.
+If a Gaussian memory channel can be unraveled, then its capacities can be computed upon reduction to the case of memoryless single-mode Gaussian channel.
+This is the case for the model of lossy channel with memory introduced in \cite{LGM10}.
+In this model, the action of the channel upon $n$ uses is defined by the concatenation of $n$ identical unitary transformations coupling the input modes $a_1$, $a_2$, $\dots$, $a_n$ with a collection of local environmental modes $e_1$, $e_2$, $\dots$ $e_n$ and the memory mode $m$.
+Specifically the evolution of the $k$-th input mode is obtained by a concatenation of two beam-splitter transformations, the first with transmissivity $\epsilon$ and the second with transmissivity $\eta$, see Fig.\ \ref{figsolvable3}.
+This results in a non-anticipatory channel with ISI (see Sec.\ \ref{sec:nonant}) having the same structure depicted in Fig.\ \ref{figure01}c.
+By varying the transmissivity parameters, the model is capable to describe different memory schemes, from the memoryless lossy bosonic channel configuration (Giovannetti et al., 2004c) (the input $a_k$ influences only the output $b_k$), to a channel with perfect memory (all $a_k$ interacts only with the memory mode $m$ ) (see Sec.
+III.D.3), to a {\it quantum shift} channel (Bowen and Mancini, 2004) where each input state is replaced by the previous one (this is obtained by setting $\eta =0$, $\varepsilon =1$).
+Extensions of Lupo, Giovannetti, and Mancini (2010a) which encompasses memory effects in linear amplification and thermalization processes are presented in Lupo, Giovannetti, and Mancini (2010b) and De Palma, Mari, and Giovannetti (2014), respectively.
+All these models can be unraveled into the tensor product of one-mode lossy or amplifier channels.
 The capacities of these memory channels can hence be computed following four steps: first the memory channel is unraveled into the direct product of the single-mode Gaussian channels; second the optimization of the relevant entropic function is performed mode-wise under constrained mean input excitation number; then the distribution of the mean excitation number over the input modes is optimized; finally the asymptotic limit of infinite channel uses is considered.
 The optimization of the distribution of the mean excitation number leads to a {\it quantum water filling} solution for the capacity of the memory channel, where the way the mean excitation number is distributed over input modes is analogous to the way water distributes into a vessel \cite{CTbook}.
 While algorithms for the optimization were presented in \cite{PLM09,SKC11}, the most delicate point is the consideration of the asymptotic limit \cite{LMM09,LGM10}.

-The same approach can be pursue for other memory channels that can be unraveled into the direct product of Gaussian channels different that the lossy or amplifier channel.
-Models of Gaussian memory channels with additive noise and with loss and noise have been considered.
-In these cases, the procedure outlined above has been applied to evaluate the {\it Gaussian capacity} of the memory channel (see Sec.\ \ref{subsec:CVmemless}).